maelfabien/maelfabien.github.io/_posts/2019-8-4-TimeSeries3.md

 ![images](https://maelfabien.github.io/assets/images/ts2_1.png)

-Applying a log transform is definitly a good idea here (but it's by far not always the case).
+Applying a log transform is definitely a good idea here (but it's by far not always the case).
 Moreover, the log transform comes along with some advantages in terms of interpretation :
 - Trend measured in natural-log units ≈ percentage growth
 - Errors measured in natural-log units ≈ percentage errors

 # IV.
 Remove the trend

 The next step is to remove the trend from the series.
-Do you see any kind of trend that could fit ?
+Do you see any kind of trend that could fit?

-Well, linear trend is pretty much what we're looking for !
+Well, the linear trend is pretty much what we're looking for!
 Other popular trends including exponential or logarithmic trends for example.

 ```python
 from sklearn.linear_model import LinearRegression